aslammaruf/AdventOfCode/2020/Readme.md

 # 2020 Advent of Code

-This is my repository for [Advent of Code 2019](https://adventofcode.com/2020)
+This is the subfolder for [Advent of Code 2020](https://adventofcode.com/2020)

 ## Current Progress

-Number of stars : 12 :star:
+Number of stars : 2 :star: